|

 Reward systems can be done well, but only by company's that take them really seriously - good well selected non-monetary prizes awarded to a fair percentage of the workforce each year (c.30-60%!!!) for specific things that have been identified and selected fairly, probably by the recipients own colleagues.

-Culture Audit
+A Culture Audit is a

 In its simplest form it is a matter of someone who will be trusted to keep remarks non-attributable getting out and asking those very questions to a range of people in different parts, and different levels of the business.